tech-acs/chimera-docs/docs/developer/Advanced topics/Caching.md

 The command has two options which you can include to control how caching happens

-- *questionnaire* : this option can be used to update the cache of scorecards that belong to that specific questionnaire.
+- *data-source* : this option can be used to update the cache of scorecards that belong to that specific questionnaire.
 By default, scorecards across all questionnaires will be updated

 ### chimera:casestats

 The command has one option which you can include to control how caching happens

-- *questionnaire* : this option can be used to update the cache of CaseStats that belong to that specific questionnaire.
+- *data-source* : this option can be used to update the cache of CaseStats that belong to that specific questionnaire.
 By default, casestats across all questionnaires will be updated

 ## Cache clearing

 If, for some reason, you need to clear cached data, you can use the ```chimera:cache-clear``` command.
 It has two options

-- *questionnaire* : this option can be used to clear the cache of all items stored under the given questionnaire
+- *data-source* : this option can be used to clear the cache of all items stored under the given questionnaire

 - *type* : this option can be used to clear specific types of cached data.
 Possible values for this option are: *indicators, scorecards, casestats or mapindicators*